 An Entity Carousel is also primarily meant for mobile devices, providing information that is easy to browse through on such devices.
 These results generally appear for ranked entities that belong to the same category and are most useful for local search results.

 A Google Carousel is an interactive search result that allows the searcher to quickly and easily find relevant content using any mobile device.
 It can be helpful for discoverability as well as for promoting content.

 The Probability Of Getting Featured

 Ahrefs, one of the best-known companies that develop SEO tools, also conducts market research related to Google Search Results.
-According to its study, 99.58% of the pages in Featured Snippets come from websites that rank among the top ten in Google search results.
+According to its study, 99.58% of the pages in Featured Snippets come from websites that rank among the top ten in the SERP.

 Some of the different search queries with the highest number of featured results include topics related to health, finance, DIY techniques, transitional, status, etc.

 Identifying Opportunities For Getting Featured

 Before optimising content for Google featured snippets, it’s crucial to identify opportunities for getting featured, often using an organic keywords report.
 Like all search result optimisation processes, proper keyword research is the primary step.